Don Pepot

 Ernesto Fajardo (November 6, 1933 – January 18, 2022), better known by his stage name Don Pepot, or simply Pepot, was a Filipino comedian, actor, radio host and writer.

 Early career

 In the early years of his career, he was simply known as Pepot.
 Before his showbiz career he appeared in a travelling comedy show where he was in tandem with the late Apeng Daldal.

 Awards

 He was awarded the Lou Salvador Sr. Memorial Award at the 2005 FAMAS Awards.

 Later career

-In 2014, rumours on social media surfaced about his death.
+In 2014, rumors on social media surfaced about his death.
 Fajardo issued a statement denying this, clarifying that he was retired in Malabon.

 Death

 Pepot died on January 18, 2022, at the age of 88.
 He died at the Veteran Memorial Hospital due to pneumonia brought on by COVID-19.